MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.ODataUtils/Microsoft.PowerShell.ODataUtils.md

 # Microsoft.PowerShell.ODataUtils Module

 ## Description

-This section contains the help topics for the **Microsoft.PowerShell.ODataUtils** module.
-The **Microsoft.PowerShell.ODataUtils** module is installed with Windows PowerShell 5.0.
+This section contains the help topics for the Microsoft.PowerShell.ODataUtils module.
+The Microsoft.PowerShell.ODataUtils module is installed with Windows PowerShell 5.1.

 ## Microsoft.PowerShell.ODataUtils Cmdlets